Gorassi/wait_notify/README.md

 # wait_notify

-Simple code with WAIT() and NOTIFY() methods.
+A simple code with WAIT() and NOTIFY() methods.
-Example of using in multythreads running.
+Example of these methods using in a multythreads enviroment.
+Three class: AutoSore (sale cars), Fabrik (make cars), Customer (buy cars).